wootencl/apidocs-v4/source/includes/_providers.md

-provider.small_image_url | {string} | Optional: (verified providers only) Provider small image URL provider.twitter_url | {string} | Optional: (verified providers only) Provider Twitter URL provider.website_url | {string} | Optional: (verified providers only) Provider website URL
+provider.small_image_url | {string} | Optional: (verified providers only) Provider small image URL provider.twitter_url | {string} | Optional: (verified providers only) Provider Twitter URL provider.website_url | {string} | Optional: (verified providers only) Provider website URL distance | {string} | When location data is provided and sort is 'distance' (the default) this is the distance from the city+state or zipcode centroid